nferrara100/python-json/word-statistics/README.md

 11. Optimize example searching by not searching for more examples once the required number has been found.
 12. Use MyPy to make function returns clearer.
+13. Add highlighting of queries in example sentences.